Mission: Impossible (film): Marketing

 Apple Inc. had a $15 million promotion linked to the film that included a game, print ads and television spot featuring scenes from the TV show turned into the feature film; dealer and in-theater promos; and a placement of Apple personal computers in the film.
 This was an attempt on Apple's part to improve their image after posting a $740 million loss in its fiscal second quarter.

 The film's promotion in Germany was complicated by Bavarian Minister-President Edmund Stoiber's ban of Scientologists from joining the state civil service.
 In response to Tom Cruise's affiliation with Scientology, members of the ruling CDU/CSU spoke out against the film and its youth organization the Junge Union boycotted it.
-The Church of Scientology International responded that it had not invested in the film and that it was part of a pattern of religious discrimination by German authorities.
+The Church of Scientology responded that it had not invested in the film and that it was part of a pattern of religious discrimination by German authorities.
 The boycott was also criticized by the U.S. State Department and the United Nations Human Rights Commission after fellow Scientologist John Travolta arranged a meeting with U.S. President Bill Clinton and National Security Advisor Sandy Berger.
 The Church later published an open letter to Chancellor Helmut Kohl in the International Herald Tribune written by Bert Fields comparing German boycotts of Scientologist celebrities such as Cruise to Nazi book burnings.

 A one-issue comic book was released by Marvel Comics under their Paramount Comics imprint, and was written by Marv Wolfman with artwork by Rob Liefeld, who had been asked by Cruise to contribute the cover art.
 The comic was unable to use Cruise's likeness as Marvel didn't have the rights to do so.
 The issue had been originally recalled so artwork featuring Ethan Hunt on page 3 could be edited, presumably at Cruise's request, however unedited issues had already been distributed for sale in the United Kingdom.